PrashaGoyal/QuizzerPro/README.md

 A tool to aid online education by providing a platform to make and take quizzes.

 The platform can be signed-up to using two roles, viz. a 'Teacher' and a 'Student'.
-A 'Teacher' gets to create/edit quizzes and assign them to stuents; and a 'Student' gets to attempt assigned quizzes and know his/her score immediately.
+A 'Teacher' gets to create/edit quizzes and assign them to students; and a 'Student' gets to attempt assigned quizzes and know his/her score immediately.

 ## Technologies